-1. The right to inspect and review the student's education records within 45 days of the day Whatcom Community College (hereinafter referred to as "the College") receives a request for access.

-Students submit a written request to the registrar, identifying the record(s) they wish to inspect.
+- The right to inspect and review the student's education records within 45 days of the day Whatcom Community College (hereinafter referred to as "the College") receives a request for access.
+Students submit a written request to the registrar, identifying the records) they wish to inspect.
 The registrar coordinates access and notifies the student with details to inspect the records.
-If the records are maintained by another College official, the registrar will refer the student to the correct College official.

-2. The right to request the amendment of the student's education records that the student believes are inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.
+If the records are - registrar coordinates access and notifies the student with details to inspect the records.
+If the records are maintained by another College official, the registrar will refer the student to the correct College official. - 2.
+The right to request the amendment of the student's education records that the student believes are inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.